Local candidates begin filing

 Susan M. Ervin, of Mooresville, has filed for the Iredell County seat District Court Judge for District 22 A.

-Judge L. Dale Graham and Judge Edward L. Hedrick IV have filed for re-election to their District Court seats.
+Judge L. Dale Graham and Judge Edward L. Hedrick IV, both of Taylorsville, and Judge Christine Underwood, of Stony Point, have filed for re-election to their District Court seats.

+Judge Julia Lynn Gullett, of Statesville, filed for re-election to her Superior Court seat.

 Adam C. Hilton, of Mooresville, has filed for election to the new District Court seat in District 22A.